ZigZagExchange/starknet-oracle/readme.md

 ---

 ## Description:
-*Please keep in mind this is still being developed and has not yet been deployed.*
+*Please keep in mind, this is still being developed and has not yet been deployed.*

-A grea deal of credit goes to the Chainlink team since this oracle was heavily inspired by their [Offchain Reporting](https://uploads-ssl.webflow.com/5f6b7190899f41fb70882d08/603651a1101106649eef6a53_chainlink-ocr-protocol-paper-02-24-20.pdf) paper.
+A great deal of credit goes to the Chainlink team, since this oracle was heavily inspired by their [Offchain Reporting](https://uploads-ssl.webflow.com/5f6b7190899f41fb70882d08/603651a1101106649eef6a53_chainlink-ocr-protocol-paper-02-24-20.pdf) paper.

 I will give a brief explanation of our implementation, which consist of the [offchain-oracle-network](https://github.com/ZigZagExchange/starknet-oracle/tree/main/offchain_oracle_network/nodes) and the [onchain-aggregator](https://github.com/ZigZagExchange/starknet-oracle/tree/main/contracts/OffchainAggregator).

-The offchain oracle network consist of nodes cordinating amongst themselves to fetch prices from different sources sign them and distribute them to all other nodes.
-Once enough nodes come to consenses, they start transmitting the report to the onchain aggregator contract, which than checks that:
+The offchain oracle network consist of nodes coordinating amongst themselves to fetch prices from different sources, sign them and distribute them to all other nodes.
+Once enough nodes come to consensus, they start transmitting the report to the onchain aggregator contract, which then checks that:
 1. enough observations have been submitted for a fair report
-2. enough nodes have signed the report attesting its' validity
+2. enough nodes have signed the report attesting its validity
 3. all signatures are valid
 4. the report is recent and has not yet been transmitted

-Since multiple nodes are signing the report it is impossible for a malicious or faulty node operator to get incorrect prices accepted on chain or prevent honest nodes from transmitting, without at least a third of the operators colluding.
+Since multiple nodes are signing the report, it is impossible for a malicious or faulty node operator to get incorrect prices accepted onchain or prevent honest nodes from transmitting, without at least a third of the operators colluding.

 ---